“Coaching is a way of facilitating self-directed neuroplasticity.”

-Brain-based coaching, whether for an individual or a team, is all about helping coachees to achieve their goals by improving their quality of thinking through a brain-friendly, structured process that facilitates quality and quantity attention.
-Our definition of coaching is “facilitating positive change by improving thinking”.
+Brain-based coaching is all about helping individuals and teams to achieve their goals by improving the quality of thinking through a brain-friendly, structured process that facilitates quality and quantity attention.

 A typical individual coaching engagement is done over 12 weekly sessions of between 1 – 1½ hours face-to-face or telephonically.
-This can be stretched to 12 sessions over a maximum of 6-months.
-Team based coaching can take various formats, depending on what the team is trying to solve for.
+This can be stretched 12 sessions over a maximum of 6-months.
+Team coaching engagements are designed based on the team's needs.

 Six insights into the brain help explain how and why brain-based coaching is so effective and are incorporated into the principles of results coaching (on the right):